jules2689/trudeau/trudeau/2020-04-17/trudeau.md

 The goal is to create jobs for workers in the energy sector to avoid companies going bankrupt and support our environmental targets.
 These wells, which are no longer used to produce oil may present a risk not only for our environment, but also for our health.
 By cleaning them up, we will create jobs for workers.
-We will also help people WHO have these abandoned wells on their land and we are predicting that these funds will maintain electoral college $5200 jobs in Alberta alone.
+We will also help people who have these abandoned wells on their land and we are predicting that these funds will maintain electoral college $5200 jobs in Alberta alone.
 We develop this policy with the government of Alberta and municipal partners and I want to thank them for their contributions.
 Our government will also be setting up a $750 million fund to reduce emissions that will focus on pollution caused by methane in order to create and maintain jobs.
-Of that sum, $75 million will be allocated to oil and gas companies WHO work offshore, Newfoundland and Labrador, to reduce their emissions.
+Of that sum, $75 million will be allocated to oil and gas companies who work offshore, Newfoundland and Labrador, to reduce their emissions.
 This fund will provide for repayable contributions to companies in order to protect jobs, increase their competitiveness and reduce pollution.
 Right now, energy sector companies have cash flow problems, which means that they don't have the necessary money to invest in technologies that help to reduce emissions or repair methane leaks.
 Today's announcement will allow these companies to carry out that work while, at the same time, creating jobs for workers during this difficult time.
-This public health crisis must not prevent US from taking action to fight the climate crisis.
+This public health crisis must not prevent us from taking action to fight the climate crisis.
 With this  to clean up the wells and the fund to reduce emissions, we believe that 10, 000 jobs will be maintained.
 At the same time, we're working with BDC. and EDC.